 Say you could run a similar giveaway that cost you $X to get one more TikTok follower.
 What would the return on investment for that money be?
 Can we quantify that?

 Thankfully for you, we did just that, and based on the regression line you see above, a 1% increase in followers corresponds to a 0.65% increase in average views per post.

 Say you currently have 100 followers, and you run a $500 giveaway to get an additional 20 followers.
 That’s a 20% increase in followers, and you can expect, in return, an approximately 13% increase in the number of views your posts generate.

-Key takeaway: Running paid campaigns and giveaways to attract followers might be a good way to boost the overall reach of your content.
+Key takeaway: Your TikTok marketing campaign should include paid campaigns and giveaways to attract followers which will, in turn, boost the overall reach of your content.

-Tech, Food, and Gaming brands perform the best on TikTok
+Tech, Food, and Gaming brands are the most popular on TikTok